yuvrajsharmaaa/ArchDo-AR/README.md

 **ArchDo Website Role**
 The ArchDo website is designed to offer users a seamless platform to manage their home’s architectural data.
 It allows you to:

+Link your Blockchain wallet to get your BIM blueprints.
 Access and track project information.
 Sync with the app to visualize BIM models online.
 Register or update your home’s architectural details on the blockchain.

 ## Getting Started
 **Prerequisites**
 Ensure you have the following software installed: